yosightpro/PAI_RUN/README.md

 Raw file is maintained in the home directory
-Use email Logins of SMTP to access sample emails sent out after the file is loaded into the database
+Use email Logins of SMTP to access sample emails sent out after the file is loaded into the database Notice the powershell results to monitor service progress